FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 - Make a `POST` request to a WP API endpoint using Ajax to submit a new quote to the quote to the site
 - Clear the quote submission form and show an affirmative message when a quote is successfully submitted to the database
 - Show an error message when a quote is not successfully submitted to the database

+**RWD requirements:**

+Your project must:

+- Be responsively designed using a mobile-first approach
+- Be optimized for 3 screen sizes: mobile, `min-width: 620px` and `min-width: 1080px`

 **Additional requirements:**